PriyanshuA1507/StringAssignmentLMS/README.md

 In the project directory, you can run:
 Get into the chatapp directory cd client
 Run npm i

+in new terminal
+cd middleware
+run npm i

 Create a MongoDB account and get the MONOGO_URL for connecting the server and the Database Create a .env file and create variables as mentioned in the .env.example with the values Run nodemon server.js to start the server [Should have installed nodemon globally]